tjdavey/http-mail-send/README.md

 Using the default configuration the following environment variables must be defined in order to correctly configure the service.

-- `SENDGRID_API_KEY` - A sendgrid API key for sending emails through Sendgrid.
+- `SENDGRID_API_KEY` - A Sendgrid API key for sending emails through Sendgrid.
+- `MAILGUN_API_KEY` - A Mailgun API key for sending emails through Mailgun.

 Further documentation on the usage of the docker-compose CLI, including shutdown and log viewing can be found in the [docker-compose docs](https://docs.docker.com/compose/reference/overview/).